-- Date when the issue was raised

-- · Name of parent

-- Name of pupil

-- · Description of the issue

-- Records of all the investigations (if appropriate)

-- Witness statements (if appropriate)

-- Name of member (s) of staff handling the issue at each stage

-- Copies of all correspondence on the issue (including emails and records of phone conversations)

-- Action taken by the school as a result of these complaints (regardless of whether they are upheld)
+- Date when the issue was raised - Name of parent - Name of pupil - Description of the issue - Records of all the investigations (if appropriate) - Witness statements (if appropriate) - Name of member (s) of staff handling the issue at each stage - Copies of all correspondence on the issue (including emails and records of phone conversations) - Action taken by the school as a result of these complaints (regardless of whether they are upheld) - Whether the complaint is at stage, 1, 2 or 3 - Whether the matter has been resolved or is / may prove to be ongoing

 Correspondence, statements and records relating to individual complaints are to be kept confidential except where the Secretary of State or a body conducting an inspection under section 108 or 109 of the 2008 Act requests access to them.
+Records of complaints will be kept for a minimum of 7 years unless it is a record of alleged abuse, where it must be preserved until the accused has reached pensionable age or for 10 years from the date of the allegation if it is longer.